rach0022/reviewr/README.md

 #### Bugs to Fix:
 - [ ] Use Cordova file plugin to save the images to be reloaded at a later time
 - [ ] Fix cordova splashscreen delay, will autohide isntantly instead of displaying for 5 seconds
+- [ ] see why there is content behind the top bar when not on the details page, everything should be cleared out but it seems there are still elements remaining

 #### Code:
 - [ ] move home button to top bar of the app on the details page (use the case switch to rewrite the button at the top depending on which page user navs to)